RanaweeraHK/Nanoprocessor/README.md

 "110000010111"  -- jzr R0,7

 ## How to Use
-Load the bitstream onto the board.
+Load the bitstream onto the board.<br>
 Press the reset button (U18) to initiate the sequence of displaying numbers.